Russian Helicopters: History

 The company attempted to stage an IPO on the London Stock Exchange in May 2011, but failed to fill the order book at the expected valuation of $2 billion.

 In 2011 Russian Helicopters and the Italian company AgustaWestland agreed to establish HeliVert, a joint company, in order to start production in Russia of the AW139 twin-engine multipurpose helicopter.
 The production plant is located in Tomilino, Moscow Region.

 In 2016 the company delivered 189 aircraft to customers in 13 countries.
 In the same year, it ended a partnership with the Ukraine-based engine maker Motor Sich.

 In 2017 the Russian Direct Investment Fund (RDIF) formed a consortium comprising leading Middle Eastern funds and finalized a deal to acquire a minority stake in Russian Helicopters (part of the Rostec State Corporation).
 Russian Helicopters valuation was estimated at $2.35 billion.
 No details have been revealed about the identity of the Middle Eastern investors.

 The transaction consists of two stages.
 The first stage involves the sale of a 12% stake and an investment of $300 million, as well as an agreed-upon subsequent potential increase in investment to $600 million.
 The deal will increase the authorized capital of the holding company.
-This will accumulate a significant amount of funds within the Company.
-These funds are necessary for the implementation of the Company’s strategy and business plan, including the development of new types of helicopters.
-In addition, these funds will help implement the investment program of the holding company, as well as finance possible M&A activities aimed at increasing the holding’s value and finance capital programs.
+This will accumulate a significant amount of funds within the company.
+These funds are necessary for the implementation of the company's strategy and business plan, including the development of new types of helicopters.
+In addition, these funds will help implement the investment program of the holding company, as well as finance possible M&A activities aimed at increasing the holding's value and finance capital programs.
+In 2018, the company's revenue in Russia amounted to 36 billion rubles.

+In 2020 the UAE acquired a 50% stake in VR Technologies to develop the VRT500 and VRT300.
+In November 2023 the UAE split with Russian Helicopters to continue the development independently and avoid sanction issues.
+An Abu Dhabi fund also announced it was ending its partnership with Russian Helicopters over sanction issues, to develop the VRT500 and VRT300.

+On 7 August 2023, the CEO of the parent company Rostec Sergey Chemezov reported that the Russian Helicopters holding had produced 134 helicopters in 2021 and 296 in 2022, an increase attributed to the doubled production of military helicopters under the state defense order.